-Burrow 'inspires new Rhinos generation'
+Rhinos plan Burrow and Sinfield statue

 Last updated on .From the section Rugby League

-Rob Burrow's story as a Leeds player and since his diagnosis with motor neurone disease continues to inspire a new generation of players, says assistant coach Jamie Jones-Buchanan.
+Earlier on Friday Rhinos assistant coach Jamie Jones-Buchanan said Burrow's story both as a Leeds player and since his diagnosis continues to inspire a new generation of players.

 Burrow was present on Thursday to see a youthful Rhinos beat Huddersfield.